-The data reveals that among the three studied Scientific Categories, 'Economics and Business' exhibit the highest impact.
-The CNCI value of 1.5 surpasses the global science average.
+The data reveals that among the three studied Scientific Categories, 'Economics and Business' exhibits the highest impact.
+The CNCI value of 1.5 surpasses the global science's average.
 Furthermore, the proportion of HCA is 2.8 times greater than the global science average.
 This suggests that international collaboration (IC) contributes significantly to enhancing the visibility of research team outcomes.
 In the context of 'Economics and Business,' IC holds substantial influence, constituting 74% of its share.
-The increase in impact is attributed to increased international collaboration and publications in influential journals.
+The increase of impact is attributed not only to increased international collaboration but also to publications in influential journals.
 As a result, the percentage of publications in top Q1 and Q2 journals exceeds the 70% threshold.

 Remarkably, the level of domestic collaboration in the selected area is unexpectedly low.
 Given the abundance of surveys related to reforms in Russia, one might expect scholars to engage in them frequently.
-Notably, within the total research productivity in Russia, the share of domestic collaboration amounted to approximately 29% from 2018 to 2022.
+It's noteworthy that within the total research productivity in Russia, the share of domestic collaboration amounted to approximately 29% during the period spanning 2018 to 2022.

-The co-authorship became an established bibliometric indicator to measure scientific collaboration (Bozeman et al., 2004; Gazni A. et al., 2012).
-As D.Price (1963) noted, "the size of research teams and consequently the number of authors per paper increased after the Second World War in richer nations, driven by the cost of research, as part of the development of "big science".
-Results of a comprehensive bibliometric analysis conducted by Thewall et al. (2020) show that the team size varies substantially by discipline and country.
+The co-authorship became an established bibliometric indicator to measure scientific collaboration (Bozeman et al, 2004, Gazni A. et al, 2012).
+As D.Price (1963) noted "the size of research teams and consequently the number of authors per paper increased after the Second World War in richer nations, driven by the cost of research, as part of the development of "big science".
+Results of comprehensive bibliometric analysis conducted by Thewall et al (2020) show that the team size varies substantially by discipline and country.
 The international collaboration is also quite beneficial for young scientists (2022).

 Fractional counting is employed when dealing with co-authorship, both at the individual level and when co-authors are affiliated with different organizations or countries during research evaluation in Russia.
-Considering this, we assess the size of research teams within three selected Subject Categories for two five-year periods: 2012-2016 and 2018-2022.
-These data are presented at Table 3.
+Considering this, we assess the size of research teams within three selected Subject Category for two five years period 2012-2016 and 2018-2022.
+These data are presented at Table 4.

-SOCIAL SCIENCE PSY Psich.
-ECONOMICS
+SOCIAL S SOCIAL SCIENCE PSY/Psich.
+EC ECON ONOMICS

 YEARS 2012-2016 2018-2022 2012-2016 2018-2022 2012-2016 2018-2022

 RECORDS NUMBER 2,424 4,394 969 1,910 521 1,407

-SIZE OF TEAM Share(%) Share (%) Share (%) Share (%) Share (%) Share(%)
+SIZE OF TEAM Share (%) Share (%) Share (%) Share (%) Share (%) Share (%)

 SINGLE, % 48.9 35.7 27.8 17.4 25.5 11.0

 FROM 2 -5 42.2 51.1 65.0 55.9 72.9 84.6

 FROM 6-10 6.4 8.6 7.2 15.3 1.1 2.1

 FROM 11-30 1.4 3.5 0.0 7.2 0.3 2.3

 FROM 30-100 1.0 1.2 0.0 0.0

 Table 4.
-Distribution of IC publications (&) by size of research team, 2018-2022, InCites
+Distribution of publications (À & P) by size of research team, 2018-2022, InCites

-Co-authorship is influenced by a range of factors, such as disciplines and languages, as well as fields of science.
+Co-authorship is influenced by a range of factors, such as disciplines and languages, as well as fields of science, among others.
 It is widely acknowledged that sole authorship was once prevalent in Social Sciences and Arts & Humanities.
 Despite this, over the past decade in Russia, there has been a noticeable decline in the prevalence of sole authorship across all studied scientific disciplines, with varying rates of change.
 Nevertheless, single authorship is more common in the field of Social Science, comprising over a third of publications (35.7%) during the period 2018-2022.